gvanastasov/example-drools/README.md

 ./gradlew bootRun
 ```

-Once the application is running, you can interact with the REST API using your preferred HTTP client (e.g., cURL, Postman
+Once the application is running, you can interact with the REST API using your preferred HTTP client (e.g., cURL, Postman etc.).
+Fetch the list of products via the GET endpoint, then try adding a new product with `available: false` and notice how
+the rule engine would kick in and change that to `true`.

 ## Endpoints